Super Metroid: Development

 Super Metroid was developed by Nintendo R&D1 with a staff of 15 managed by Gunpei Yokoi.
 It was written and directed by Yoshio Sakamoto, and produced by Makoto Kano.
 Intelligent Systems, who co-developed the original Metroid with R&D1, handled the programming.
 The opening was narrated by Dan Owsen, a Nintendo of America employee.

 Super Metroid was released almost a decade after the original Metroid.
 Sakamoto said: "We wanted to wait until a true action game was needed. [...]
-And also to set the stage for the reappearance of Samus Aran."
+And also to set the stage for the reappearance of Samus Aran".
 It took half a year for Nintendo to approve the project, and two further years to develop.

 The developers' primary goal was to make a "good action game".
 It is the first Metroid game to let Samus fire in all directions while moving.
-It is also among the first open-world games with a map feature, which shows the outlines of rooms and indicates important locations and items.
+It is among the first open world games with a map feature, which shows the outlines of rooms and indicates important locations and items.
 The team wanted to create a large map, but found it difficult to organize the amount of graphic data involved, and so broke it into smaller parts.
 Areas from previous Metroid games were included to create a sense of familiarity.

 Shortly before the game's release, the North American Entertainment Software Rating Board, a self-regulating organization, was formed in response to the increasing violence in games such as Mortal Kombat (1992).
-Asked whether he thought the controversy would cause a backlash for Super Metroid, Sakamoto explained that Samus's purpose is to maintain peace in the galaxy, saying: "It's not violence for the sake of violence."
+Asked whether he thought the controversy would cause a backlash for Super Metroid, Sakamoto explained that Samus's purpose is to maintain peace in the galaxy, saying: "It's not violence for the sake of violence".
 The game was demonstrated at the Winter 1994 Consumer Electronics Show, and was named the best Super NES game at the show by GamePro.